RPG Maker: Use in media

 The RPG Maker engine is sometimes used for films as a part of the animation and video game medium.
 Prominent works made in RPG Maker engine include the web-series Slimey (2011), and Studio Moonchalk's Distortion (2023) and Love and Friendship (2024), all released exclusively on YouTube.
-Second Love (2025), also produced by Studio Moonchalk, was selected as a part of Best Animated Film entry at the inaugural Science and Technology Film Festival in September 2025, the first RPG Maker animated film ever to be selected at any international film festivals.
+Second Love (2025), also produced by Studio Moonchalk, was selected as a part of the Best Animated Film entry at the inaugural Science and Technology Film Festival in September 2025, the first RPG Maker animated film ever to be selected at any international film festivals.